2600hz/kazoo5/doc/reference/routing.md

 ## How to credit/debit an account

-Credit in Kazoo is not tied to a billing system.
+Credit in {% BRAND_NAME %} is not tied to a billing system.
 Administrators can add or remove funds from an account as they need:

 * `sup kazoo_services_maintenance credit {ACCOUNT_ID} 5.0`
 * `sup kazoo_services_maintenance debit {ACCOUNT_ID} 5.0`